michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 1.1.
 Username / Nickname

-Users create a nickname to participate in Competitive Mode.
+To participate in Competitive Mode, users create a username.

-We generate a default anonymous username (e.g., Player4821).
+A default anonymous username is generated (e.g., Player4821).

-Users may customize their username.
+Users may choose a custom username.

 Users should not enter their full legal name.